-This policy document provides coverage criteria for hereditary kidney disorders.
+This policy document provides criteria for hereditary kidney disorders.
 Please refer to:

-- Genetic Testing: Multisystem Inherited Disorders, Intellectual Disability, and Developmental Delay for coverage criteria related to genetic disorders that affect multiple organ systems - Genetic Testing: Hereditary Cancer Susceptibility LA.CP.MP 225c for coverage criteria related to von Hippel Lindau (VHL) syndrome and other hereditary cancer syndromes. - Genetic Testing: General Approach to Genetic Testing for coverage criteria related to genetic testing for kidney disease that is not specifically discussed in this or another non-general policy.
+- Genetic Testing: Multisystem Inherited Disorders, Intellectual Disability, and Developmental Delay for criteria related to genetic disorders that affect multiple organ systems - Genetic Testing: Hereditary Cancer Susceptibility for criteria related to von Hippel Lindau (VHL) syndrome and other hereditary cancer syndromes. - Genetic Testing: General Approach to Genetic and Molecular Testing for criteria related to genetic testing for kidney disease that is not specifically discussed in this or another non-general policy.